staxas/transaction_system/README.md

 ##### GET /api/transactions/{search}

 If no query is given, or the query 'findBy=id' is given, search for a single transaction by its unique databse id.
-If the query 'findBy=sourceUser' is given, where sourceUserId is the the unique database id of a user which is a data property of tranasction database entry, these entry/entries are returned.
+If the query 'findBy=sourceUser' is given, where {search} is the the unique database id of a user which is a data property of tranasction database entry, these entry/entries are returned.
 The same goes for the query 'findBy=targetUser' except now the target user property is being searched for in the database.
 The 'findBy=status' query searches for transactions with a certain status, be it 'hold', 'completed' or 'canceled'.
 Returns one or more transaction database records.

 ##### GET /api/transactions/{search1}/{search2}

 See above endpoint and request.
-Here, two possible search properties can be given.
+Here, two possible search properties can be given, allowing refined search capabilities.
 Example query: 'findBy=sourceUser&andBy=status'.
 Returns one or more database records.